kletobias/kletobias.github.io/_projects/04n_questionnaire.md

 <br>

-- The sigmoid function maps any input to the interval $[0,1]$.
+- The sigmoid function maps any input to the interval $$[0,1]$$.
-- It is monotonously increasing and it can be specified, over which $x$ range the output goes from 0 to 1.
+- It is monotonously increasing and it can be specified, over which $$x$$ range the output goes from 0 to 1.
-- Since it is monotonously increasing, once output reaches 1, its output will remain 1 for all subsequent $x$ values.
+- Since it is monotonously increasing, once output reaches 1, its output will remain 1 for all subsequent $$x$$ values.
 - Unlike some of the other activation functions, the sigmoid function is differentiable over its entire domain.
-- An example of a popular activation function is the $Logistic$ function.
+- An example of a popular activation function is the $$Logistic$$ function.
-- The sigmoid function can look like this, in the case of the $Logistic$ function:
+- The sigmoid function can look like this, in the case of the $$Logistic$$ function: